REGGIE YOUNG PLAYED GUITAR ON LITERALLY THOUSANDS OF RECORDS OVER THE YEARS.

 ELVIS PRESLEY - 1969

 American closed its doors in 1972, after Chips decided to move his operation to Atlanta.
 Reggie hung in there with him for a while, but nothing much was happening.
-Moving on to Nashville, he called his friend from Muscle Shoals, Norbert Putnam, who had opened his own studio, Quadraphonic.
-Putnam told him there was plenty of work to be had, and got him together with producer Mentor Williams.
+Moving on to Nashville, he called his friend from Muscle Shoals, David Briggs, who had opened his own studio, Quadraphonic.
+Briggs told him there was plenty of work to be had, and got him together with producer Mentor Williams.
 The resulting absolute classic, Drift Away by Dobie Gray, soared straight into the top five and put Reggie 'on the map' on Music Row.

 DOBIE GRAY - 1973

 Reggie's ethereal guitar licks soon had him working all over town, often cutting three sessions a day.
 By 1975, his old friend Chips Moman had made the move to Nashville as well, and re-opened his American Studio there.
-Reuniting B.J.
-Thomas with Reggie and the band he had recorded his hits with in Memphis, Chips produced a song he had written for him and took it straight to Number One, (Hey Won't You Play) Another Somebody Done Somebody Wrong Song, which would win The Grammy for Country Song of the Year.
+His first order of business was to reunite B.J.
+Thomas with Reggie and the band he had recorded his hits with in Memphis.
+The resulting LP (aptly titled 'Reunion') went straight into the top ten on the Billboard Country charts, and included the smash hit that would win The Grammy for Country Song of the Year.